Produce 101: Tropical Fruit

 Dan talks to us about Produce 101: Tropical Fruit

 Tropical fruits are an amazing family of produce items.
-So what designates a tropical fruit?
+So, what designates a tropical fruit?
 The short answer is that they are any fruit that grows in the regions between the Tropics of Cancer and Capricorn, though many varieties have adapted to sub-tropical regions as well.
 We are going to focus on the big four in this Produce 101: Tropical Fruit–and they are mangos, papayas, and pineapples, and plantain.

 Produce 101: Tropical Fruit — Pineapple

-Pineapple has an association with the state of Hawaii.
-Interestingly enough, there is no commercial crop in Hawaii.
-What is grown there is consumed locally, and not shipped world-wide anymore.
+Pineapple has an association with the state of Hawai’i.
+Interestingly enough, there is no commercial crop in Hawai’i.
+What is grown there is consumed locally and not shipped world-wide anymore.
 Most of the pineapples we see in the market come from Central America: Costa Rica, Guatemala, and Honduras in particular.

 The only edible bromeliad, the pineapple has long been prized for its incredibly sweet flavor.

-How to tell if a pineapple is ripe
+How to Tell if a Pineapple is Ripe

-Each section on a pineapple is an individual berry.
 There are many theories relating to how to tell if your pineapple is ripe, but for the pineapple, the nose knows.

 A pineapple should have a sweet, tropical aroma and the flesh should yield slightly to gentle pressure.
 It should smell like a pineapple.

-Shell color is not an indicator of ripeness
+Shell Color is Not an Indicator of Ripeness

 As the industry has evolved, agronomists and agricultural scientists have developed better varieties that mature while the skin remains green.
 In the early days, pineapples were shipped fully gold–which made them susceptible to damage because they were too soft.
 They just didn’t make that long journey.